๐ŸฅผOrganic Chemistry

 Why This Matters

-The carbonyl group (C=O\text{C=O}) is arguably the most important functional group in organic chemistry—it's the reactive heart of aldehydes, ketones, esters, amides, and carboxylic acids.
+The carbonyl group (C=O\text{C=O}) is arguably the most important functional group in organic chemistry.
+It's the reactive heart of aldehydes, ketones, esters, amides, and carboxylic acids.
 You're being tested not just on recognizing these compounds, but on understanding why the carbonyl is so reactive and how that reactivity translates into predictable reaction patterns.
 Mastering carbonyl chemistry means mastering nucleophilic addition, enolate formation, acyl substitution, and oxidation-reduction transformations.

 Foundational Concepts: Structure and Naming

 Before diving into reactions, you need to understand what makes carbonyls tick.
-The polarized C=O\text{C=O} bond creates an electrophilic carbon and nucleophilic oxygen, setting up the electronic landscape for nearly every reaction in this chapter.
+The polarized C=O\text{C=O} bond creates an electrophilic carbon and a nucleophilic oxygen, and that electronic landscape drives nearly every reaction in this chapter.

 Nomenclature of Carbonyl Compounds